Pneumothorax: Newborn infants

 Pneumothorax is more common in neonates than in any other age group.
 The incidence of symptomatic neonatal is estimated to be around 1-3 per 1000 live births.
 Prematurity, low birth weight and asphyxia are the major risk factors, and a majority of newborn infant cases occur during the first 72 hours of life.

+Artificial Pneumothorax

+In the late 1800s and early 1900s, physicians namely Carlo Forlanini, a physician from Italy, began experimenting with intentionally collapsing the lungs of patients infected with tuberculosis.
+The goal of treatment was to deprive the oxygen dependent mycobacterium of the resources it requires to multiply and spread.
+Although this method fell out of common practice following the advent of pharmaceutical advancements, some research shows that in cases where medications are not effective, AP has successful results.
+However, the same complications that arise with other mechanisms may still apply, leading to questions of risk vs. benefit.